naschorr/mail-to-sms/README.md

 - [click](https://github.com/pallets/click) (for the CLI)

 ### Note
-I've only been able to test this on AT&T, so I can't guarantee that this works for other carriers.
+I've only been able to test this on AT&T amd Verizon, so I can't guarantee that this works for other carriers.
 Feedback is appreciated.